JavSSH/Volunteer-System/README.md

 The system includes pre-populated dummy data for testing and demonstration purposes.

+I'll help you create comprehensive documentation for the mock data.
+Here's the filled-out description:

+***

 ### Sample Data Included

 **Categories (100 volunteer opportunity types)**